 The moral axis has three positions – Good, Neutral and Evil.

 Good characters care about others and act in ways that help and benefit them.
 They protect the innocent, defend the weak, and go out of their way to help other people.

 Neutral characters are very much in the middle ground.
-They do not go to the extremes of Evil characters and kill the innocent, and likewise, they will not go to the extremes of Good and take actions that harm themselves to help others.
+They do not go to the same extent as Evil characters and harm the innocent, and likewise, they will not do as Good will and take actions that harm themselves to help others.

 While all characters may naturally change alignments through character development, it is especially common for Neutral characters to move to a Good or Evil alignment if the majority of their actions favour one moral alignment over the other.